Born in the '90s? Your colon cancer risk could be rising

 Over three decades, the annual rate of colorectal cancer for folks in their 20s increased from one to two cases for every 200,000 people, according to Siegel's study.
 For all adults under 50, the rate of colorectal cancer in 2013 was just over seven cases per 100,000 people.

-"More importantly," said Welch, "there is no corresponding change in mortality (for younger adults)."
+"More importantly," Welch said, "there is no corresponding change in mortality" for younger adults.

 Just because cancer rates are rising among younger adults does not mean they are dying at higher rates, according to Welch.